theturboturnip/mphil-thesis/RISE/RISE_cutdown.md

 Manipulating CHERI capabilities securely and correctly is a must for any CHERI-enabled emulator.
 Capability encoding logic is not trivial by any means, so the `cheri-compressed-cap` C library was re-used rather than implementing it from scratch.
-Rust has generally decent interoperability with C, but some of the particulars of this library caused issues.
+Rust has decent interoperability with C, but some of the particulars of this library caused issues.

 #### `rust-cheri-compressed-cap`

-`cheri-compressed-cap` provides two versions of the library by default, for 64-bit and 128-bit capabilities, which are generated from a common source through extensive use of the preprocessor.
-Each variant defines a set of preprocessor macros (e.g. the widths of various fields) before including two common header files `cheri_compressed_cap_macros.h` and `cheri_compressed_cap_common.h`.
-The latter then defines every relevant structure or function based on those preprocessor macros.
+`cheri-compressed-cap` provides two versions of the library by default, for 64-bit and 128-bit capabilities, which are generated from a common source through extensive use of the C preprocessor.
+Each variant defines a set of preprocessor macros (e.g. the widths of various fields) before including two common header files `cheri_compressed_cap_macros.h` and `cheri_compressed_cap_common.h` which defines the relevant structures and functions.
 For example, a function `compute_base_top` is generated twice, once as `cc64_decompress_mem` returning `cc64_cap_t` and another time as `cc128_decompress_mem` returning `cc128_cap_t`.
-Elegantly capturing both sets was the main challenge for the Rust wrapper.
+Elegantly capturing both
+sets was the main challenge for the Rust wrapper.

 One of Rust's core language elements is the Trait - a set of functions